ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 * But isn't.
 * But it looks like!

 It is enough to get actual work done!
+The API is so rich that I only look at a subset of features.

 !